LeoVS09/serverless-aws-node-typescript-dynamodb-telegram-bot-bootstrap/README.md

 * webpack serverless setup - to compile typescript and pack for deploy node_modules
 * Enviroment variables - setup for work with enviroment variables, you can setup their local and in produciton
 * Encripted file variables - setup for store variables in encripted file
+* DynamoDB - setup for star work with dynamodb

 ## Servless from scratch tutorial